Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ![ExampleArtist-ExampleLayer_POIlist](/images/ExampleArtist-ExampleLayer_POIlist.png)

 ### Explanation:
-You can edit the following properties of a layer:
+You can edit the following properties of a layer.

+Layer configuration:

 * **Layer title**: The layer title is optional.
 If given, it is displayed by the ARpoise app in the top center of the screen.
 * **Refresh interval**: The refresh interval is optional.
 If given, it defines the seconds after which the ARpoise app will update  the layer. **When is this useful?
 What is the default???**
 * **Redirect to layer**: The redirection layer is optional, if given, the layer redirected to is displayed by the client instead of the current one. **When is this useful?
 What is the default???**